Ancient Egypt |

 ![]() |

-After so long battling each other, the Persians and the Romans had little hope of defeating the Arab forces that came sweeping in.
-The exact nature of these "early" Arab forces is not well understood, for certainly it seems unlikely that the sparsely populated deserts of Arabia, could on it's own, field an army large enough to defeat the combined forces of the Sassanian and Roman Empires.
+After for so long battling each other, the Persians and the Romans had little hope of defeating the Arab forces that came sweeping in from the south.
+The exact nature of these "Early" Arab forces is not well understood: for certainly it seems unlikely that sparsely populated Arabia, could on it's own, field an army large enough to defeat the combined forces of the Sassanian and Roman Empires: even less so, because the desert Bedouins had rejected Islam, and would not be conquered for some time to come.
 Later occurrences of course, make it obvious that Turks and Greeks were the dominant elements.
+These non-Arab troops would later be given the status and rights of Arabs.
+The painting below probably accurately depicts what the early Muslim armies looked like.

 ![]() |